chrisbaglieri/pugip-microframeworks/overview/01_introduction.md

 * you're viewing a presentation
 * its content is written in markdown
+* it's converted to html
-* that's rendered in the browser
+* and rendered in the browser
-* served by a microframework
+* all served by a microframework

 <!SLIDE bullets transition=fade>